noir-lang/noir/docs/docs/developers/bridges.md

 For more information on how the Aztec rollup contract would call your bridge, check [IDeFiBridge.sol](https://github.com/AztecProtocol/aztec-connect-bridges/blob/master/src/aztec/interfaces/IDefiBridge.sol).

-### Bridge Call Data
+### BridgeCallData

 In production, a bridge is called by a user creating a client-side proof via the Aztec SDK.
 These transaction proofs are sent to the sequencer for aggregation.
-The sequencer then sends the aggregate rollup proof with the sum of all users' proofs with identical `bridgeCallData` to your bridge contract in one go for gas savings and improved privacy.
+The sequencer then sends the aggregate rollup proof with the sum of all users' proofs with identical `BridgeCallData` ([class definition](../sdk/types/bridge-clients/BridgeData)) to your bridge contract in one go for gas savings and improved privacy.

-A `bridgeCallData` uniquely defines the expected inputs/outputs of an L1 interaction.
+A `BridgeCallData` uniquely defines the expected inputs/outputs of an L1 interaction.
 It is a `uint256` that represents a bit-string containing multiple fields.
 When unpacked its data is used to create a `BridgeData` struct in the rollup contract.

 The structure of the bit-string is as follows (starting at the least significant bit):